 This section describes how to install your Matrox card.
+If your Matrox graphics card is already installed in your computer, skip to "Connection setup", page 6.
 For information specific to your computer, like how to remove its cover, see your system manual.